pawanxcaliber/Inventory_Management_System/README.md

 npm start
 ```

-#### All dependencies will be installed through package.json apart from from few dependecies like dcrupt etc
+#### All dependencies will be installed through package.json apart from from few dependecies like decrypt etc